monikagolab/Fraud-Detection-Model/README.md

 Data Quality: Synthetic datasets (like the one used here) may lack the complex behavioral nuances found in real-world adversarial fraud, creating a "performance plateau".

+**In a real-world scenario, this high recall is beneficial for security, but the low precision highlights a significant "customer friction" cost where many legitimate users would be incorrectly flagged.**